CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 - At least one of the region symbols on the creature’s card matches one of the region types the company moved through this turn (see below).
 If the creature’s card has two region symbols of the same type (i.e., a deep Wilderness creature), then the company must have moved through at least two regions of that same type.

 {: .note }
-> **Note:** The Geann a-Lisch site is a Darkhaven.
+> **Note:** The Geann a-Lisch site is a Haven.
 However, as stated on its card, creatures keyed to Ruins & Lairs may be played against a company that has Geann a-Lisch as its new site or as its current site if it did not move.
 >
 > **Clarification:** Two wilderness symbols are required in a site path to play a deep Wilderness creature.
 However, the two symbols need not be adjacent in the site path.
 For example, a deep wilderness creature may be played keyed to the site path: ![](/assets/images/wilderness.svg) ![](/assets/images/border-land.svg) ![](/assets/images/border-land.svg) ![](/assets/images/wilderness.svg).
 If a company travels with two Wilderness in its site path, the chance of encountering very dangerous Wilderness monsters has doubled, even if the two wildernesses are not adjacent.